kevrowe/weather-app/README.md

 1. Use the OpenWeatherMap API (or a similar public API) to fetch weather data for Singapore (Lat, Long provided)
 2. Display detail view for the current weather conditions (temperature low and high, humidity, wind speed, precipitation, icon)
 3. Display a 5-day weather forecast (temperature high and low, precipitation, icon)
+4. Display the weather forecast for 12pm (noon) for each day
-4. Allow user to select each of the 5 days to populate the detail view
+5. Allow user to select each of the 5 days to populate the detail view
-5. Handle errors and edge cases (e.g., API errors, no data found)
+6. Handle errors and edge cases (e.g., API errors, no data found)
-6. Style the app using CSS
+7. Style the app using CSS

 ```
 Layout: